 Quite often we have condiments!
-If your dinner includes things like salad dressing, sour cream, ketchup, etc., please call the House so we can let you know whether you need to bring condiments or not.
+If your dinner includes things like salad dressing, sour cream, ketchup, etc., we will review your recipe in advance so we can let you know whether you need to bring condiments or not.

 We also quite often have non-perishables!
-If you'd like to serve canned vegetables, boxed noodle, rice or potato side dishes, call us to see if we might already have it in the pantry.
-House meals should be prepared buffet style.
+If you'd like to serve canned vegetables, boxed noodle, rice or potato side dishes, we will let you know if we already have your items in the pantry.
+House meals should be prepared and separated into single-serve containers provided by the House.
 Our families are very grateful for your kindness in the form of a home-cooked meal, but they are often at the hospital and are usually not at the House when the meal is served.
 You can plan to prepare the meal and place your delicious results in the storage containers provided.
 More on this below.